polkadot-fellows/RFCs/text/00xx-secondary-marketplace-for-regions.md

 ## Drawbacks

+The main drawback of adding the additional complexity directly to the broker pallet is the potential increase in maintenance overhead.
+Therefore, we propose adding additional functionality as a separate pallet on the Coretime chain.
+To take the pressure off from implementing these features, implementation along with unit tests would be taken care of by Lastic (Aurora Makovac, Philip Lucsok).

-The main drawback is the additional complexity introduced to the broker pallet, which may increase maintenance overhead.
-Moreover, there is a potential risk of security vulnerabilities in the new market functionalities, such as unauthorized region transfers or incorrect balance adjustments.
+There are potential risks of security vulnerabilities in the new market functionalities, such as unauthorized region transfers or incorrect balance adjustments.
+Therefore, extensive security measures would have to be implemented.

 ## Testing, Security, and Privacy